What makes Music Together® different?

 What is your refund policy?

 No refunds will be given after the first week of classes, except in extreme circumstances.
-If you would like to try a class before making a commitment, you are most welcome to schedule a demo here.
+If you would like to try a class before making a commitment, you are most welcome to schedule a drop-in class here.
+If you decide to join us for the session, the drop-in fee will be applied to your tuition.
+(Just ask for the coupon code!)

 Can I bring extra children to class?

 We love visitors (when space allows)!
-Please feel free to invite your friends to schedule a demo class here.
-It's always fun to make Music Together and-- you never know-- a free demo might just entice your friends to join us for the semester!
+Please feel free to invite your friends to schedule a drop-in class here.
+It's always fun to make Music Together and-- you never know-- a drop-in class might just entice your friends to join us for the semester!
 If you have other children who would like to attend Music Together on school holidays, please schedule older sibling's visits here.

 Can I bring adult visitors to class?